ls1intum/Artemis/supporting_scripts/generate_code_cov_table/README.md

 BAMBOO_PASSWORD=123456
 ```

+Alternatively, you can use the command line arguments `--username` (and `--password`) to pass the credentials.

 ## Usage

-### Current Branch (default)
+### Generate Code Coverage Report for Current Branch (default)

-Run the script with:
+Run the script:
 ```
 python3 generate_code_cov_table.py
 ```

-Use `--help` for additional info.
+For additional options, use `--help`.

-### Specific Branch
+### Generate Code Coverage Report for a Specific Branch

-Run the script with:
+Run the script with the --branch-name option:
 ```
-python3 generate_code_cov_table.py --branch-name <branch_name>
+python3 generate_code_cov_table.py
 ```

-Use `--help` for additional info.
+For additional options, use `--help`.

-### Verbose Logging
+### Enable Verbose Logging

-Run the script with `--verbose` to get more detailed logging:
+Use the `--verbose` option for more detailed logging:
 ```
 python3 generate_code_cov_table.py --verbose
 ```

-You will see which files are being skipped and which are being processed, as well as the result.
+With verbose logging, you will see which files are being skipped and processed, as well as the generated result.

+## Output

+After running the script, the code coverage report will be copied to your clipboard.
+The output will be separated into client and server sections, each containing a table with the following columns:

+- Class/File: The changed file with a link to its coverage report
+- Line Coverage: Percentage of lines covered by tests
+- Confirmation (assert/expect): A checkbox for manual confirmation of test coverage